TobiasVanDyk/Building-the-Advanced-Preamplifier-1976-Douglas-Self/README.md

 <img src="AdvPreAmp2021Build/Completed2.jpg" width="350" />
 </p>

-This will be almost half the size of the 1980's based preamp, and puzzlingly it has a distinctly different sound (but neither better nor worse), than the older preamp.
-I must still investigate this....
+This turned out to be almost half the size of the 1980's based preamp, and puzzlingly it has a distinctly different sound (but neither better nor worse), than the older preamp.